grvlle/constellation_wallet/readme.md

 ## The following instructions will let you compile the Wallet from source

+Make sure that the latest version of Java is installed.

 ### 1. Download the Go distribution from the official website.

    The Go distribution and tooling is available as an installer for all common operating systems.